Aqua exercises logo, blue text with curvy stripes

 4

-Did you know that aqua exercises can help with the land-based sports, like running and boxing?
-Performing these activities in different environment challenges you in a unique way that improves your performance on land.
+Did you know that aqua exercises can help with land-based sports, like running and boxing?
+Performing these movements in water creates unique challenges that improve performance on land.

 5